-Join Judy Steiner-Williams for an in-depth discussion in this video Using charts, part of Writing Proposals.
+Join Judy Steiner-Williams for an in-depth discussion in this video Using charts, part of Writing a Proposal.

 - Charts, of course, can be useful in your proposal -…those tables and flowcharts and diagrams,…but also considering using charts to…help you write your proposal and to…evaluate your proposal before you submit it.…Let's look at two categories -…the scoring charts and the review charts.…Companies and organizations that…request proposals on a regular basis…will often include a scoring rubric.…The purpose of this rubric is to…let the proposal writers know how…their proposal will be objectively evaluated.…